 One Capital Management, LLC is the investment advisor to the Funds.
 Prior to February 4, 2022, the Funds' investment advisor was FundX Investment Group, LLC.
 The Advisor is located at 13075 Townsgate Road, Suite 350, Westlake Village, California 91361.
-As of December 31, 2022, the Advisor had approximately \$4.9 billion in assets under management.
+As of December 31, 2023, the Advisor had approximately \$6.02 billion in assets under management.

+The Advisor supervises each Fund's investment activities and determines which investments are purchased and sold by the Funds.
+The Advisor also furnishes each Fund with office space and certain administrative services and provides most of the personnel needed by the Funds.
 The Funds have entered into an investment advisory agreement with the Adviser.
 For the services it provides the Funds, the Funds pay the Adviser a unitary management fee based on each Fund's average daily net assets at the annual rates as shown in the table below:

 Annual Advisory Fee FundX ETF 1.00% on assets up to \$500 million, 0.90% on assets between \$500 million and \$750 million, 0.80% on assets between \$750 million and \$1 billion, and 0.70% on assets over \$1 billion.
 FundX Aggressive ETF 1.00% on assets up to \$500 million, 0.90% on assets between \$500 million and \$750 million, 0.80% on assets between \$750 million and \$1 billion, and 0.70% on assets over \$1 billion.
+FundX Flexible ETF 0.70% FundX Conservative ETF 1.00% on assets up to \$500 million, 0.90% on assets between \$500 million and \$750 million, 0.80% on assets between \$750 million and \$1 billion, and 0.70% on assets over \$1 billion.

 From the unitary management fees, the Adviser pays most of the expenses of the Funds, including the cost of transfer agency, custody, fund administration, legal, audit and other services.
 However, under each Advisory Agreement, the Adviser is not responsible for interest expenses, brokerage commissions and other trading expenses, taxes and other extraordinary costs such as litigation and other expenses not incurred in the ordinary course of business.
 The Adviser is responsible for the day-to-day management of the Funds in accordance with the Funds' investment objective and policies.
-The Adviser also furnishes the Funds with office space and certain administrative services and provides most of the personnel needed to fulfill its obligations under its advisory agreement.

-The Advisor supervises each Fund's investment activities and determines which investments are purchased and sold by the Funds.
-The Advisor also furnishes each Fund with office space and certain administrative services and provides most of the personnel needed by the Funds.
 Under an investment advisory agreement with the Funds, each Fund compensates the Advisor for its investment advisory services as shown in the table below.
-Prior to the Reorganization, the Adviser entered into an advisory agreement with the Trust, on behalf of the Predecessor Funds.
+Prior to the Reorganizations, the Adviser entered into an advisory agreement with the Trust, on behalf of the Predecessor Funds.
 The management fee paid by the Predecessor Funds were not a unitary management fee.
-For the fiscal year ended September 30, 2022, the following net management fees were paid as a percentage of average daily net assets.
+For the fiscal year ended September 30, 2023, the following net management fees were paid as a percentage of average daily net assets.
 The "net" management fee reflects the amount received because the Advisor was required to waive a portion, or in some cases all, of its fees pursuant to the expense limitation agreement described below: